gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 ## The Deployment Approach

-This project uses a simplified approach for deploying Next.js to Cloudflare Pages:
+This project uses a specialized approach for deploying Next.js to Cloudflare Pages:

 1. The Next.js application is built normally with `next build`
+2. Large files (webpack cache, etc.) are excluded from deployment
-2. A simple Cloudflare Worker script (`worker.js`) handles routing
+3. A simple Cloudflare Worker script handles routing without using KV storage
-3. Static assets are served directly by Cloudflare Pages
+4. Static assets are served directly by Cloudflare Pages
-4. API routes are handled by Cloudflare Functions
+5. API routes are handled by Cloudflare Functions

-This approach avoids issues with Node.js dependencies that aren't supported in the Cloudflare Workers environment.
+This approach avoids the 25 MiB file size limit in Cloudflare's KV storage.

 ## Manual Deployment